hyperknot/openfreemap-styles/README.md

 All the OpenMapTiles styles (**Bright**, **Positron**, **Dark**) are abandoned by their upstream project.
 If you feel like maintaining the forks, please reach out!

-**Liberty** is still fresh and alive, we are only planning to add automatic / read-only changes to that one.
+**Liberty** is still fresh and alive.
+We aim to automatically patch Libery in the long term.

+---

+Some note about scripts:

+- **scripts/lint_styles.py** - removes unnecessary keys, runs gl-style-migrate, does recursive JSON sorting, outputs using gl-style-format and runs gl-style-validate
+- **lint.sh** does this for the whole repo, it should be used before every PR
+- **scripts/copy_text_fields.py** - copies all text fields from a source style to a destination style (and removes existing ones)

 ### License